VivekPatel15/Random-code/README.md

 # Random-code
-Random code that I wrote for fun.
+Random code that I wrote for fun that is too small for their own repo.
 Not related to schoolwork.
 Languages varied.